Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2024-07-16 Update for Lost Sectors

+- Added `availableActivityInteractables` to `DestinyCharacterActivitiesComponent`.
+  - Finally adds support for today's Expert and Master Lost Sector activities.
+  - Also includes in-world activity interactables (totems) for campaign missions and the like.
+  - Cross-reference with `availableActivities` for those that can also be launched from the Director.

 ## 2024-07-10 Update for The Final Shape

 - Added `acts` to `DestinySeasonDefinition` for the new Episodes.